3 men indicted on murder charges in killing of Ahmaud Arbery

 Bryan lives in the same subdivision, just outside the port city of Brunswick.
 Bryan said he saw the McMichaels driving by and joined the chase, a Georgia Bureau of Investigation agent testified earlier this month.

-It wasn’t until May 7 - two days after Bryan’s cellphone video leaked online and stirred a national outcry - that the McMichaels were charged.
-They are each charged with felony murder and aggravated assault.

-Bryan was arrested May 22 on charges of felony murder and criminal attempt to commit false imprisonment.
-An arrest warrant says Bryan tried “to confine and detain” Arbery without legal authority by “utilizing his vehicle on multiple occasions” before Arbery was shot.
+It wasn’t until May 7 - two days after Bryan’s cellphone video leaked online and stirred a national outcry - that the McMichaels were arrested.
+Bryan was arrested on May 22, and an arrest warrant said he tried “to confine and detain” Arbery without legal authority by “utilizing his vehicle on multiple occasions” before Arbery was shot.

+In addition to malice murder and felony murder charges, the McMichaels and Bryan each are charged with two counts of aggravated assault and one count each of false imprisonment and criminal attempt to commit false imprisonment.

+Court functions in Georgia have been severely limited in recent months because of a statewide judicial emergency declared by the chief justice of the state Supreme Court in response to the coronavirus pandemic.

 Sign up for Daily Newsletters